 Success!
-No Prior Approval Required for a General Purpose Agricultural Machinery Building in the Harrogate District
+No Prior Approval Required for an Agricultural Building in the Harrogate District

 Prism Ag prepared an Agricultural Statement for Planning using appropriate industry calculations to justify that the proposed general purpose agricultural machinery building in the Harrogate Borough Council area, met the essential need of the applicants agricultural trade or business, and the application was submitted using the General Permitted Development Order (GPDO) 2015 (as amended), Schedule 2, Part 6, Class A – agricultural developments on units of 5ha or more.
 The Local Authority assessed the application, supported by comprehensive evidence and information from the Agricultural Statement for Planning and decided that No Prior Approval was required.